s47428364/Team-HD-Drone-Project/README.md

 # Unreal Engine & AirSim Drone Simulation with LLaMA Speech Recognition Integration
 ## Overview

-This project integrates __Unreal Engine__ and the __AirSim__ drone simulation platform with __LLaMA-based language models__ and __speech recognition__ functionality.
-The goal is to allow users to control a drone through voice commands, processed by the LLaMA 3.1 8B Instruct model.
+This project integrates __Unreal Engine__ and the __AirSim__ drone simulation platform with __LLaMA-based language models__, __speech recognition__, and __gaze tracking__ functionality.
+The goal is to allow users to control a drone through both voice commands and gaze tracking, processed by the LLaMA 3.1 8B Instruct model and the gaze tracking system.

 ## Features
+__Gaze Tracking__: Allows drone control based on where the user is looking.
 __Drone Simulation__: Controlled via Unreal Engine with AirSim.
 __Speech Recognition__: Converts voice commands to text and uses LLM model to processess texy commands.